Project setup and skeleton structure

 Then change into this directory and use the go mod init command to enable modules for the project.

-When running this command you’ll need to specify a module path, which is essentially a unique identifier for your project.
+When running this command, you’ll need to specify a module path.
+This is essentially a unique identifier for your project.
 In this book I’ll use greenlight.alexedwards.net as my module path, but if you’re following along you should ideally swap this for something that is unique to you instead.

 At this point you’ll see that a go.mod file has been created in the root of your project directory.
 If you open it up, it should look similar to this:

-We talked about modules in detail as part of the first Let’s Go book, but as a quick refresher let’s recap the main points here.
+We discussed modules in detail in the first Let’s Go book, but as a quick refresher let’s recap the main points here.

 Generating the skeleton directory structure